chayan-2003/School_Payment_Microservice/README.md

 ---

 ### **Description**
-This endpoint retrieves all transaction statuses (`OrderStatus` entries) associated with a specific `customOrderId`.
+This endpoint retrieves all transaction statuses (from aggregated transactions) associated with a specific `customOrderId`.
 Since multiple transactions can exist for a single order, the response includes all related `OrderStatus` entries.

 ---